kamranmuazzam/aca-demia/pages/Obstructed Labor.md

-- #definition Obstructed Labor is one where in spite of good uterine contractions, the progressive descent of the presenting part is arrested due to mechanical obstruction #obspc
+- #definition Obstructed Labor is one where in spite of good uterine contractions, the progressive descent of the presenting part is arrested due to mechanical obstruction #obs-prof-card
 - alias::
   ICD-11_Code::
   tags:: #Disease
 - ## Etiology
   background-color:: blue
-  - ### Causative Agents #obspc
+  - ### Causative Agents #obs-prof-card
     collapsed:: true
     - Fault in the passage
       - Bony : Cephalopelvic disproportion